-It wasn't until my photography journey that I realized how amazing Washington can be.
+After starting my photography journey, I realized how beautiful Washington State can be.
 I began researching photography locations around the state and spend a lot of time in my car.
 But who doesn't like a good road trip a few times a year?
 It's a great way to get out of the city and explore the wonderful state I live in.

 Olympic National Park takes up most of the land and beaches on the west coast of the state.
 On June 29, 1938, Mount Olympus National Monument became Olympic National Park.
 At the time, there were 22 other national parks in the United States.
 In the heart of the park stands Mount Olympus at 7,956 feet above sea level.
 This mountain is only visible from Hurricane Ridge and other tall peaks.
 It’s hidden from the surrounding cities.

 Inside the Olympic National Park is the famous Hoh Rainforest.
 This includes 24 miles of low elevation forest along the Hoh River.
 This temperate rainforest once spanned from southeast Alaska to northern California.
 Found on the west side of Olympic National Park, it’s one of the wettest places on earth.
 The main trail follows the Hoh river and whether you’re doing an easy day hike or a multi-day backpacking trip, the Hoh Rainforest has something for everyone.